Updated September 3, 2019

 - Some anonymized data may be considered “personal data” when used for profiling.
 Anonymized data is generally exempt from the LGPD’s requirements, so long as the anonymization may not be reversed using reasonable efforts (e.g., the cost and time required to identify individuals, available technologies and other appropriate means).
 However, Article 12 states that even anonymized data may be deemed “personal data” when it is used to enhance, build upon or otherwise create behavioral profiles about individuals.

-- No broad concept of “pseudonymized” data.
+- No broad concept of “pseudonymize” data.
 Unlike the GDPR, the LGPD does not provide broad incentives for data controllers to pseudonymize data, which is the process of separating data from direct identifiers to make the process of re-identifying individuals more difficult.
-Pseudonymization is only addressed under Article 13 of the LGPD, which encourages public health research bodies to anonymize or pseduonymize health data whenever possible.
+Pseudonymization is only addressed under Article 13 of the LGPD, which encourages public health research bodies to anonymize or pseudonymize health data whenever possible.

 What about publicly-available personal data?